 Diversity and Discrimination

-If you think you have been treated unfairly or have been discriminated against because of your age, gender, race, religion or beliefs, disability, or sexual orientation, there’s a wide range of legislation, information and contacts to help you understand and enforce your rights.
+If you think you have been treated unfairly or have been discriminated against because of your age, gender, race, religion, disability, or sexual orientation, there’s a wide range of legislation, information and contacts to help you understand and enforce your rights.

 The Equality and Human Rights Commission